“We are required to keep the Torah!”

 At this council were the apostles Paul, Peter and James and the elders of the church in Jerusalem at the time.
 Also in attendance were some of the believers who belonged to the Jewish party of the Pharisees.
 It was this group who stood up during the council and put forth the issue to be discussed, saying, “The Gentiles must be circumcised and required to keep the law of Moses.”
 (Acts 15:5) This is the exact same issue we encounter in modern-day Torahism.

-This question was then considered carefully and discussed in depth by the apostles and elders (Acts 15:6).
+This statement was then considered carefully and discussed in depth by the apostles and elders (Acts 15:6).
 Peter got up and argued that neither circumcision nor the law of Moses should be required of the Gentile believers, saying, “Now then, why do you try to test God by putting on the necks of Gentiles a yoke that neither we nor our ancestors have been able to bear?
 No!
 We believe it is through the grace of our Lord Jesus that we are saved, just as they are.”
 (Acts 15:10–11).

 Then Paul and Barnabas told the council about all the signs and wonders God had done among the Gentiles through them (Acts 15:12).
 And finally, James addressed the assembly, ending his speech by stating that they should not make it difficult for Gentiles who are turning to God but instead tell them to abstain from just a few things (Acts 15:19-20).
 The rest of the elders and apostles agreed with James’ and they all drafted a letter to be sent out to Gentile believers informing them of this decision.
 This letter ended as follows: